stollander33/docs/README.md

 Modes are just implemented with a `YAML` file following the usual `compose` conventions.
 You can create as many custom modes as you need.

-The final configuration you use in every rapydo command is based on:
+The final configuration you will use in every rapydo command is based on:

 - A rapydo base configuration, gathering the best practices on the most commonly used services
 - A common custom configuration across different modes in your project